-Since I'm getting asked about it on regular basis, there is no donation button on this page.
+Since I'm getting asked about this on regular basis, there is no donation button on this page.

 Finally the fact that I have the freedom to develop Free Software in my spare time should indicate that I'm well-off enough, and therefore that you should direct your generosity towards people who need it a lot more than I do.
-Or, you can always make a donation to the Free Software Foundation, as they are the main reason software like Rufus is possible.
+Or, if you really insist, you can always make a donation to the Free Software Foundation, as they are the main reason software like Rufus is possible.

 At any rate, I'll take this opportunity to say thank you for your continuing support and enthusiasm about this little program: it is much appreciated!

-But please feel free to use Rufus without feeling guilty about not contributing for it financially; you shouldn't have to!
+But please continue to feel free to use Rufus without any guilt about not contributing for it financially – you should never have to!

 The following tests carried out on a Windows 7 x64 Core 2 duo/4 GB RAM platform, with an USB 3.0 controller and a 16 GB USB 3.0 ADATA S102 flash drive.